Also see: Women in American History.

 F.M.
 Miller – Female U.S. Deputy Marshal.
 Commissioned out of the federal court at Paris, Texas, she was the only female deputy working in the Indian Territory in 1891.
-Known to always wear a cowboy hat and adorned with a gun belt filled with cartridges and a Colt pistol, she had a reputation as a fearless and efficient officer who locked numerous outlaws.
+Known always to wear a cowboy hat and adorned with a gun belt filled with cartridges and a Colt pistol, she was a fearless and efficient officer who locked numerous outlaws.

-Maria Mitchell (1818-1889) The first American woman astronomer and the director of the observatory at Vassar College.
+Maria Mitchell (1818-1889) The first American woman astronomer and the observatory director at Vassar College.

 Lucretia Mott (1793-1880) An ordained Quaker minister, she was an outspoken abolitionist and pioneering activist in the women’s suffrage movement.

 Carry A. Nation (1846-1930) - Prohibitionist reformer, she gained fame for wielding a hatchet while destroying saloons.

 Annie Oakley, aka Phoebe Anne Oakley Mosey (1860-1926) - An excellent markswoman, Oakley made her living demonstrating her amazing ability to hit her target.
 As a star of Buffalo Bill Cody’s Wild West Show, she traveled the world.